BSIR Nurses & Radiographers Committee

 I love being part of a strong MDT and making such a difference to patients’ treatments, prognosis and palliation.

-I have completed a Pg Dip in Healthcare Studies and am currently in the 2nd year of my MSc in Patient Safety and Quality Improvement.
+I have completed a Pg Dip in Healthcare Studies and an MSc in Patient Safety and Quality Improvement.
 My studies bring together the aspects that are of the greatest importance to me.
 Patient safety is at the centre of all I do, and I have a keen interest in human factors and within the workplace.
 I think being able to think around the issues and challenges in this way give real scope for sustained improvement using the best evidence and research available.

 Committee Member - Jessica Cutri